csdcorp/speech_to_text/README.md

 capabilities of the mobile device in Flutter.
 It supports both Android and iOS.

 ## Recent Updates

+The 0.8.0 version exposes a list of possible speech transcriptions instead of just the transcription with the highest confidence.
+The functionality should be backwards compatible, to find out more have a look at the details of `SpeechRecognitionResult` and `SpeechRecognitionWords`.

 The 0.7.2 version uses Swift 5, which is the default for new Flutter projects.
 If you are using the plugin with an older project you will need to upgrade it before you can use the 0.7.2 version of the plugin.